azat-co/practicalnode/chapter8/chapter8.md

 # Summary

 The loosely coupled architecture of REST API servers and clients (mobile, web app, or front end) allows for better maintenance and works perfectly with TDD/BDD.
 In addition, NoSQL databases such as MongoDB are good at handling free REST APIs.
-We don&#39;t have to define schemas, and we can throw any data at it and it is saved!
+We don&#39;t have to define schemas, and we can throw any data at it and the data is saved!

 The Express.js and Mongoskin libraries are great when you need to build a simple REST API server using a few lines of code.
 Later, if you need to expand the libraries, they also provide a way to configure and organize your code.
 If you want to learn more about Express.js, take a look at *Pro Express.js [2014, Apress]*.
 Also, it&#39;s good to know that, for more complex systems, the Hapi server framework is there for you!

 In this chapter, in addition to Express.js, we used MongoDB via Mongoskin.
 We also used Mocha and SuperAgent to write functional tests that, potentially, save us hours in testing and debugging when we refactor code in the future.

 Then, we easily flipped Express.js for Hapi and, thanks to the tests, are confident that our code works as expected!
 The differences between the Express and Hapi frameworks that we observed are in the way we defined routes and URL parameters, and output the response.

 [^1] <https://en.wikipedia.org/wiki/Representational_state_transfer#Applied_to_Web_services>